Choroid plexus carcinoma

 Hydrocephalus may be present but is less likely than with choroid plexus papillomas.
 In choroid plexus carcinomas, hydrocephalus is generally a consequence of mechanical CSF pathway obstruction by the mass or CSF seeding, whereas, in choroid plexus papillomas, there is at least a component of CSF overproduction.

 On non-contrast CT choroid plexus carcinomas are heterogeneous and typically iso to hyperdense to grey matter.
 Calcification may be seen in 20-25% of cases.

 Contrast enhancement is usually prominent but heterogeneous with areas of necrosis and cyst formation evident.

 Reported signal characteristics include

-The tumours may have CSF seeding - therefore imaging of the entire neural axis is recommended prior to surgery.
+The tumors may have CSF seeding, therefore imaging of the entire neural axis is recommended prior to surgery.

 Treatment and prognosis

 Choroid plexus carcinomas are rapidly growing tumors with a 40% 5-year survival.
 TP53 mutation, brain invasion and CSF seeding are considered poor prognostic factors 3-5.